 About Turtle-Hatching Season

-Of the three species of sea turtles that nests on the beaches of St. Lucia, the World Conservation Union (ICUN) has classified one as endangered and the other two as critically endangered.
+Of the four species of sea turtles that nests on the beaches of St. Lucia, the IUCN (International Union for Conservation of Nature) has classified two as endangered (Loggerhead and Green turtle), one as vulnerable (Leatherback) and one as critically endangered (Hawksbill.)
 Sea turtles are clearly very special, and their births, even more so.
 A marvel to behold, the sea turtle hatchings take place on St. Lucia’s beaches every year from March through November.
 The beaches near our resort are regularly the site of this momentous event.

 Meet the Sea Turtles of St. Lucia